-Trombone – Jazz Camp Week 1, Jazz Camp Package, Giant Steps Package
+Trombone – Jazz Camp Week 2, Jazz Camp Package, Advanced Package

 aomi Moon Siegel is a composer, trombonist, producer and music educator whose work is geared toward creating authentic expression and connection.
 In June 2016 she released her debut album Shoebox View – a ten-song travelogue featuring 13 musicians and cinematically combining folk melodies with fantastical soundscapes and patient arrangements.
 She is one half of the folk/punk/jazz duo Syrinx Effect, a member of Wayne Horvitz’s Royal Room Collective Music Ensemble and an active collaborator in the Seattle music scene, performing regionally and internationally.
 In 2012 she received the Earshot Jazz Golden Ear Award for Emerging Artist of the Year.
 She has performed with such luminaries as Skerik, Stuart Dempster, Das Racist, Allison Miller, Rene Hart, Terry Riley, Julian Prieste, Wycliffe Gordon, and Tata Dindin and The Salam Band.
 As an educator, she teaches privately and in workshop and ensemble settings working with students to develop their own sound, improvisation skills and compositional voice.